qx6ghqkz/gallery-dl-server/README.md

 Configuration of gallery-dl is as documented in the [official documentation](https://github.com/mikf/gallery-dl#configuration).

-The configuration file must be mounted inside the Docker container in one of the locations where gallery-dl will check for the config file (gallery-dl.conf or config.json depending on the location).
+The configuration file must be mounted inside the Docker container in one of the locations where gallery-dl will check for the config file.

-The target config location used in the examples is `/etc/gallery-dl.conf`.
-A default configuration file for use with gallery-dl-server has been provided ([gallery-dl.conf](https://github.com/qx6ghqkz/gallery-dl-server/blob/main/gallery-dl.conf)).
+The server uses a custom target config location of `/config/gallery-dl.conf`.
+A [default configuration file](https://github.com/qx6ghqkz/gallery-dl-server/blob/main/gallery-dl.conf) for use with gallery-dl-server has been provided.

 For more information on configuration file options, see [gallery-dl/docs/configuration.rst](https://github.com/mikf/gallery-dl/blob/master/docs/configuration.rst).

 Any additional directories specified in the configuration file must also be mounted inside the Docker container, for example if you specify a cookies file location then make sure that location is accessible from within the Docker container.

-It is recommended to place any additional files such as archive, cache and cookies files inside the same `data` directory as the config file.
+It is recommended you place any additional files such as archive, cache and cookies files inside the same `config` directory as `gallery-dl.conf` and then mount that directory to `/config` inside the container, as in the examples.

 ## Usage